cl4es/cl4es.github.io/presentations/jvmls2024/draft.md

 - junk
 ---

-# Pitch:
-JDK 9 introduced a way to dynamically decide how to concatenate `String`s through JEP 280.
-This brought potential throughput improvements, but also some startup woes.
-In certain situations the dynamic, `MethodHandle`-based implementation can generate scores of classes to build up the expression tree - adding startup time and runtime footprint.
-These complex expression trees may turn into a challenge for JIT compilers.
-In the meantime there has been various improvements that could be leveraged.
-The new ClassFile API makes spinning bytecode more convenient than ever.
-Hidden classes mean we can define shareable, unloadable classes inside a privileged package, so perhaps it’s time to rethink how to indify string concatenation with a goal of matching the performance of the current best strategy, while generating less code and taking less time - at all levels - to get there.
-Suggested talk highlights
-- Detail current issues with the String concat factory
-- Lots of unused, intermediary LF classes are generated, visible in realistic cases, and possible to generate thousands of classes in stress tests
-- We recently had to revert to a simple ClassFile API-based implementation for huge expressions (arity >= 20) since they could otherwise overwhelm C2.
-Such expressions now end up slightly less performance and with at least a single class per concat call-site.
-- Touch on some past optimizations and improvements (lots of progress from 9 -> 17)
-- Touch on some current but parked attempts at reducing cost of intermediary LF class spinning
-- Demonstrate a more thorough rewrite using the ClassFile API, leveraging hidden classes to enable direct access to package-protected java.lang APIs.
-Ideally complex MH expression trees are replaced with cachable, sharable classes
-- Define some tests, benchmarks, produce performance results, JEP(?)/RFE proposal, applause!

 # Introduction

 JDK 9 introduced a way to dynamically decide how to concatenate Strings through JEP 280.